 If Therapy is Not Available to You

 If you cannot afford therapy or if there is not a good therapist available, you can still benefit by reading carefully-selected books, by journaling, and by trying to analyze your life.
 Set up a plan of action and follow through on that plan.
 Look at your life as though you are watching a video and identify the things you want to change, then make specific assignments to yourself to develop relationships and do things to build your self-image.
-You can be accountable to God through prayer, to yourself by using your journal, and to a friend in person.
+You can be accountable to God through prayer, to yourself by using your journal, and to a trusted friend.

 Individual Therapy

-A trained therapist can guide you through your personal growth process.
+A trained therapist can guide you through personal growth.
 He is your personal counselor to help you put all the pieces of the puzzle together.
 He can help you see how to integrate efforts such as support groups, personal relationships, spiritual growth, and efforts to control sexual behavior.
 He can help you see in an objective way how to keep your life in balance.
 He can be your mentor and your confidant.

 Individual therapy may be an essential part of the process of understanding your same-sex attractions and related issues.
 Although it will not take care of all your needs, it can give direction to all your activities.
-For example, if you also participate in a sports program, group therapy, support group, or a community men’s group, your therapist can help you see how all these pieces fit together and help you keep them in balance.
+For example, if you also participate in group therapy, a support group, or a community men’s group, your therapist can help you see how all these pieces fit together and help you keep them in balance.

 As you talk with your therapist, you will discover things about yourself.
 Often, because of shame or guilt you may have buried some things so deep within that you don’t even realize them yourself.
 The therapist is trained to ask the right questions to help you see things in perspective and guide you through the process.
 Use him as a sounding board.
 Be honest with him about your problems, concerns, and fears.
 Don’t keep any secrets from him.
 Therapy will be most effective when you have a completely open and honest relationship.
 The therapist is bound by ethical standards to keep everything you say confidential.
 He can’t even tell another person that you are seeing him.
 Together you can develop action plans and you can report back to him on both your successes and failures.
 The journey won’t seem so lonely or difficult if you have a therapist by your side the whole way.
-Individual counseling can help you to:
+Individual counseling can help you to do the following:

 - Identify and resolve personal issues and underlying factors.